SynchronetBBS/sbbs/xtrn/slyvote/readme.txt

                           Synchronet setup if you have updated your JavaScript files.

-SlyVote.cfg is a plain text file, so it can be edited using any text editor.
+slyvote.cfg is a plain text file, so it can be edited using any text editor.

 Installing into Synchronet's external programs menu
 ---------------------------------------------------
-This section assumes that SlyVote is installed in the directory sbbs/xtrn/SlyVote.
+This section assumes that SlyVote is installed in the directory sbbs/xtrn/slyvote.

 To set up SlyVote in the Synchronet external programs menu:
 1. Run SCFG